Quantification and the Law of Conservation of Mass in Chemistry

 Analytical Balance

-An analytical balance is a highly sensitive instrument used for precise mass measurements.
-It consists of a weighing pan suspended from a beam or a load cell that generates an electrical signal proportional to the mass being measured.
-Analytical balances are essential for quantifying the mass of small amounts of substances accurately.
+An analytical balance is a highly sensitive instrument for precise mass measurements.
+It uses a weighing pan suspended from a beam or a load cell producing an electrical signal proportional to the mass.
+Analytical balances are essential for accurately quantifying small amounts of substances.

 Burette